-The headteacher is responsible for ensuring that all school staff (including teaching assistants, chaplains, church school workers and midday supervisors) receive regular training on all aspects of
+The headteacher is responsible for ensuring that all school staff (including teaching assistants, chaplains, church school workers and midday supervisors) receive regular training on all aspects of the anti-bullying policy.

 9. Monitoring the policy

 The headteacher is responsible for monitoring the policy on a day-to-day basis and analysing the recorded data on bullying.
 Any trends should be noted and reported.